riyasaini26/insurance-fraud-detection/README.md

 Insurance companies lose significant revenue to fraudulent claims, but fraud is rare (~6% of claims) — making it a hard, imbalanced classification problem.
-This project builds and compares three machine learning models to flag suspicious auto insurance claims for investigation, with a focus on maximizing fraud detection (recall) at an acceptable false-positive cost.
+This project builds and compares three machine learning models to flag suspicious motor insurance claims for investigation, with a focus on maximizing fraud detection (recall) at an acceptable false-positive cost.

 ## Dataset